 A person is pronounced as being dead when the brain stem function is permanently lost.

-However, even though brain dead humans are technically no longer alive, their bodies can usually still circulate blood, as well as digest food, excrete waste, balance hormones, grow, sexuality mature, heal wounds, and gestate and deliver a baby.
+However, even though brain dead humans are technically no longer alive, their bodies can usually still circulate blood, as well as digest food, excrete waste, balance hormones, grow, mature, heal wounds, and gestate and deliver a baby.

 As some studies from recently suggested, some electrical activity and blood flow continues after brain cell death, just not enough to allow the whole body to function.